Did You Know That Shapes Can Have an Impact on Flavor?

 Similarly, a number of other beverage products appear to use angular red shapes, frequently a star, sometimes a triangle or pyramid, in order to sub-consciously signal to the consumer that the contents of the packaging are carbonated (and/or bitter-tasting).

-For example, Heineken Beer and Pellegrino’s sparkling mineral Heston Blumenthal - Sound of the Seawater both have red stars in the packaging.
+For example, Heineken Beer and Pellegrino’s sparkling mineral water both have red stars in the packaging.
 This latter product is an example of highly successful product packaging design for more than a century now.

 How has color been used in molecular gastronomy?
 At The Fat Duck, Heston Blumenthal plays with color in his “Orange Jelly” dish to make diners believe a purple-colored jelly is beetroot and an orange is orange when in fact the reverse is true.